Bashpoet/PessoaNetPackets/README.md

 4. Immediate reporting of security concerns

 ## User Agreement
-By using PessoaNetPackets, you:
+By using PessoaNetPackets and other code in this repository, you:
 1. Acknowledge understanding of these terms
 2. Accept responsibility for ethical usage
 3. Agree to maintain compliance with all applicable laws
 4. Understand that the creator assumes no liability for misuse

 ## Limitation of Liability
-The creator and contributors of PessoaNetPackets:
+The creator and contributors of PessoaNetPackets and other code in this repository:
 - Provide no warranties or guarantees
 - Accept no responsibility for misuse
 - Are not liable for any damages or legal issues